JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

        - Fail Closed - Allows NO traffic to pass after failing.
 Maintains security but system becomes unavilable.
 This is the one security professionals prefer for obvious reasons.
 # Network Designs
  * Security Zones - Rather than being connected directly to the internet, networks are divided into security zones.
 The goal of having security zones is to reduce the attack surface of a network.
-    + Intranet - Internal network.
+    + Intranet - Internal private network.
-    + Extranet - Part of a network than can be accessed by authorized external entitites.
+    + Extranet - Part of the private network than can be accessed by authorized external entitites.
     + DMZ - Demilitarized Zone.
 AKA screened subnet.
 A security zone between a private network and the internet.
 It's like the front porch of your internal network.
 Provides a layer of protections for servers that are accessible from the internet.
+Systems accessed by the general public should always be placed in the DMZ or screen subnet.
  * NAT Gateway - Network Address Translation Gateway.
 Protocol that translate public IP addresses to private IP addresses.
 Hides internal computers from the internet.
 Not compatible with IPsec.
 The NAT gateway is the actual device that does the tanslation.
     + Static NAT - 1 public IP address to 1 private IP address.
     + Dynamic NAT - Changes to public IP address that private IP addresses use.